If you’ve entered the dropshipping industry, you’ve probably heard of the term “dropshipping suppliers” before. But what does it actually mean?

 New dropshipping stores can try out Avasam and all of their features for free!

-Once you start getting orders, you will have to upgrade to their £9 per month Starter plan.
-This plan will cover you until you exceed 250 monthly orders:
+Once you start getting orders, you will have to upgrade to the £19.99 per month + VAT Starter plan.
+This plan will cover you until you exceed 50 monthly orders.

 You can check out Avasam’s pricing page here.